Main view of Nextas Zero-Point Clamping System module

 Functional testing

-• Air-tightness and actuation verification to ensure consistent unlock behavior.
+• Air-tightness and actuation verification for consistent enable behavior.

 • Self-cleaning air blast paths to protect seating accuracy in chip-heavy jobs.